Eye See... Eye Learn Program®

-Alberta Health covers the cost of complete eye exams for children ages 0-18.
+Alberta Health Services covers the cost of complete eye exams for children ages 0-18.
 The ESEL® program supplements this by providing a pair of free eyeglasses to kindergarten children who require a prescription.

 Vision Problem Indicators